jgarciaga/shared-ci-steps/README.md

 - **Workflow fails with permission errors**: Ensure you've set the correct repository permissions as described above.
 - **Version not incrementing**: Check that your version file is in one of the supported formats and that you've applied one of the required labels to the PR.
 - **Changes not appearing in PR**: Verify that the GitHub Action has permission to push to branches.
+- **Releases not being created**: Make sure the GitHub Action has write permissions for contents and that your GitHub token has the necessary permissions.